spectrumcomputing/linux-notes/Z88DK Installation.md

 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub
 ```

-Once you have rebooted you can install Fuse using `flatpak install flathub net.sf.fuse_emulator'
+Once you have rebooted you can install Fuse using:

+    flatpak install flathub net.sf.fuse_emulator
 ## Getting Started with z88dk

 Download the latest nightly checked source package and unzip it: